survivejs/react-book/manuscript/02_developing_with_webpack.md

 You can execute the scripts defined this way through *npm run*.
 If you trigger *npm run build* now, you should get a build at your output directory.

 This works because npm adds `node_modules/.bin` temporarily to the path.
-As a result ather than having to write `"build": "node_modules/.bin/webpack"`, we can do just `"build": "webpack"`.
+As a result, rather than having to write `"build": "node_modules/.bin/webpack"`, we can do just `"build": "webpack"`.
 Unless Webpack is installed to the project, this can point to a possible global install.
 That can be potentially dangerous as it's a good idea to have control over the version of tools you are using.

 The scheme can be expanded further.
 Task runners, such as Grunt or Gulp, allow you to achieve the same.
 The advantage of task runners is that they will operate in a cross-platform manner without a second thought.
 If you operate through *package.json* like this, you may have to be more careful.
 On the plus side, this is a very light approach.
 To keep things simple we'll be relying on it.

 ## Setting Up *webpack-dev-server*

 As developing your application through a build script like this will get boring eventually, Webpack provides neater means for development in particular. *webpack-dev-server* is a development server running in-memory.
 It refreshes content automatically in the browser while you develop your application.
-This makes it roughly equivalent to tools such as [LiveReload](http://livereload.com/) or [Browsersync](http://www.browsersync.io/).
+This makes it roughly equivalent to tools, such as [LiveReload](http://livereload.com/) or [Browsersync](http://www.browsersync.io/).

 The greatest advantage Webpack has over these tools is Hot Module Replacement (HMR).
 We'll discuss it when we go through the React setup.
 You'll see there how to get a better setup than you might have gotten used to.

 W> You should use *webpack-dev-server* strictly for development.
-If you want to host your application, consider other, standard solutions such as Apache or Nginx.
+If you want to host your application, consider other, standard solutions, such as Apache or Nginx.

 To get started with *webpack-dev-server*, execute